HemaSriKanagarla/Emotion-Recognition-for-Intense-Autism-Spectrum-Disorder-Children/README.md

-**Emotion Recognition for Intense Autism Spectrum Disorder Children**
+## Emotion Recognition for Intense Autism Spectrum Disorder Children

-This project presents a Multimodal Emotion Recognition System designed to identify emotional states in children with Intense Autism Spectrum Disorder (ASD).
+This project presents a **Multimodal Emotion Recognition System** designed to identify emotional states in children with Intense Autism Spectrum Disorder (ASD).
 Children with ASD often express emotions in atypical ways, making traditional facial emotion recognition systems less reliable.
 To address this challenge, the proposed system combines facial expressions and hand gestures to improve emotion detection accuracy.
 The system uses deep learning with multimodal feature fusion to capture subtle emotional cues and provides real-time emotion prediction through a Streamlit web application.
 This project aims to assist clinicians, therapists, and caregivers by providing a system that can detect emotions when ASD children cannot verbally communicate their feelings.

-**Objectives**
+## Objectives

-Develop a multimodal deep learning framework for emotion recognition.
+- Develop a multimodal deep learning framework for emotion recognition.
-Extract deep features from facial images and hand gestures using VGG-19.
+- Extract deep features from facial images and hand gestures using VGG-19.
-Combine both modalities using feature-level fusion.
+- Combine both modalities using feature-level fusion.
-Reduce redundant features using a Sparse Autoencoder.
+- Reduce redundant features using a Sparse Autoencoder.
-Classify emotions using a deep neural network with Softmax classifier.
+- Classify emotions using a deep neural network with Softmax classifier.
-Deploy the system as a real-time web application using Streamlit.
+- Deploy the system as a real-time web application using Streamlit.
-**Proposed Methodology**
+## Proposed Methodology

 **The system follows a multimodal deep learning pipeline:**

-Facial image
+1.Facial image

-Hand gesture image
+2.Hand gesture image

-Feature Extraction.
+3.Feature Extraction.

-Pretrained VGG-19 CNN extracts deep features from both images.
+4.Pretrained VGG-19 CNN extracts deep features from both images.

-Feature Fusion.
+5.Feature Fusion.

-Facial and hand features are combined using feature-level concatenation.
+6.Facial and hand features are combined using feature-level concatenation.

-Standard Scaler Normalization.
+7.Standard Scaler Normalization.

-A Sparse Autoencoder compresses high-dimensional features into a compact representation.
+8.A Sparse Autoencoder compresses high-dimensional features into a compact representation.

-Emotion Classification.
+9.Emotion Classification.

-Dense layers + Softmax classifier predict the final emotion.
+10.Dense layers + Softmax classifier predict the final emotion.

-**Dataset Description**
+## Dataset Description
 **Facial Emotion Dataset**:Contains images of ASD children with the following emotions:

-Joy
+- Joy

-Sadness
+- Sadness

-Anger
+- Anger

-Neutral
+- Neutral

-Fear
+- Fear

-Surprise
+- Surprise

 Images were:
 Resized to 224 × 224